Modern Machine Learning for LHC Physicists: Basics

-For some applications we might want to use this advantage of the BNN loss in Eq.\eqref{eq:loss_bayes2}, but without sampling the network parameters $\theta$.
-In complete analogy to a fit we can then use a deterministic network like in Eq.\eqref{eq:kl_gaussian}, described by $q(\theta) = \delta(\theta - \theta_0)$ inserted into the Gaussian BNN loss in Eq.\eqref{eq:loss_bayes2} to define

-The interplay between the first two terms works in a way that the first term can be minimized either by reproducing the data and minimizing the numerator, or by maximizing the denominator.
-The second term penalizes the second strategy, defining a correlated limit of $\overline{A}$ and $\sigma_\text{model}$ over phase space.
-Compared to the full Bayesian network this simplified approach has two disadvantages: first, we implicitly assume that the uncertainty on the amplitudes is Gaussian.
-Second, $\sigma_\text{model}$ only captures noisy amplitude values in the training data.
-Extracting a statistical uncertainty, as encoded in $\sigma_\text{pred}$, requires us to sample over the weight space.
-Obviously, this simplification cannot be interpreted as an efficient network ensembling.
+As shown in Eq.\eqref{eq:bnn_hetero} we might, for some applications, want to use this advantage of the BNN loss in Eq.\eqref{eq:loss_bayes2}, but without sampling the network parameters $\theta$.
+In complete analogy to a fit we use a deterministic network like in Eq.\eqref{eq:kl_gaussian}, described by $q(\theta) = \delta(\theta - \theta_0)$, with $\mu_p= 0$.
+We then assume a Gaussian likelihood loss including the proper normalization and learn the uncertainty using The interplay between the first two terms works in a way that the first term can be minimized either by reproducing the data and minimizing the numerator, or by maximizing the denominator.
+The second term penalizes the second strategy, defining a correlated limit of $\overline{A}$ and $\sigma_\text{syst}$ over phase space.
+Compared to the full Bayesian network this simplified approach has the disadvantages that it only includes the systematic uncertainties.
+Given what we have learned about repulsive ensembles and Bayesian networks, this kind of network cannot be interpreted as something like efficient ensembling.

 For a specific task, let us look at LHC amplitudes for the production of two photons and a jet~\cite{Aylett-Bullock:2021hmo},

 The corresponding transition amplitude $A$ is a real function over phase space, with the detector-inspired kinematic cuts